django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``'cms_page_media/'``

-By default, Django CMS creates a folder called 'cms_page_media' in your static files folder where all uploaded media files are stored.
+By default, Django CMS creates a folder called ``cms_page_media`` in your static files folder where all uploaded media files are stored.
 The media files are stored in subfolders numbered with the id of the page.

-You should take care that directory to which it points is writable by the user under which django will be running.
+You should take care that the directory to which it points is writable by the user under which django will be running.

 ****